 We will mail books to currently enrolled students who live outside the counties of Albemarle, Fluvanna, Greene, Louisa, and Nelson, the northern part of Buckingham County, and the City of Charlottesville.
 We will send materials through courier to faculty, staff and students at the Giuseppe Center or the Jefferson School.

-If the book was checked out in the current semester and it is prior to the end-of-semester due date, you may call us at 434.961.5308 to renew.
+You may login to your account to see when your items are due back to the library.
+However, students cannot renew their books online.
+If the book was checked out in the current semester and it is prior to the end-of-semester due date, just give us a call at 434.961.5308 to renew it.

-If it's after the end-of-semester due date, or if the book was checked out in a previous semester or if you received a bill for a lost item, you cannot renew over the phone.
-You must bring the book to the library before it can be renewed.
+If it's after the end-of-semester due date, or if the book was checked out in a previous semester, or if you received a bill for a lost item, you cannot renew over the phone.
+In this case, you must bring the book to the library before it can be renewed.

 We don't charge overdue fees, but we do bill for lost items.